Lilian40629890/coffee_roasting_project/README.md

 # Test

 ### How to Run Test
-1. Run the testing application: `python tests/testing_new_data.py`
+1. Run the testing application:
+   - test new data: `test/new_data/test_new_data_management.py`
+   - test old data: `test/old_data/test_old_data_management.py`

 ### GitHub Actions Workflow
-To automate and validate the test process, I have configured a GitHub Actions workflow using the .github/workflows/python-app_new_data_management.yml file.
+To automate and validate the test process, I have configured GitHub Actions workflow.
+   - for new data: `.github/workflows/python-test_new_data_management.yml`
+   - for old data: `.github/workflows/python-test_old_data_management.yml`

 ### Test Script Overview
 - **test_main.py**: Validates the correctness of data extraction and transformation logic., and verifies that data is successfully imported into the MySQL database.